MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### addHours

-Add a number of hours to a timestamp in an optional locale.
+Add a number of hours to a timestamp in an optional locale format.

 ```
 addHours('<timestamp>', <hours>, '<format>'?, '<locale>'?)